AllenDowney/ThinkDSP/tutorial.md

 If you don't quite understand what that means, this tutorial is for you!

+Important: **Please bring headphones or earbuds!**  Many of the exercises in this tutorial make noise.
+If people don't have headphones, it's going to be chaos!

 ### Installation instructions

 To prepare for this tutorial, you have two options: